chaostoolkit/chaostoolkit-documentation/sources/overview/concepts.md

 ## Probes

-A probe is a way of detecting a particular set of conditions in the system that is undergoing experimentation.
+A probe is a way of observing a particular set of conditions in the system that is undergoing experimentation.

 ## Actions